GabrielSilva2y3d/GabrielSilva2y3D/README.md

 ### Hey, My Name is Gabriel, nice to meet ya~ 👋
 I'm:
 -  Studying **Web Development** at the moment
--  Fun Fact: According to many online studies, the most disliked programming languages are Perl, **Delphi**, and VBA.
+-  Fun Fact: The QWERTY keyboard was designed to slow you down.

  ##